 Important facts about Bhutan

 It is not a surprise that very few people know minimal facts about Bhutan.
-Even the most experienced travellers will probably be unsure where the location of Bhutan is.
+Even the most experienced travellers will probably be unsure where the location of Bhutan.
 Bhutan’s government has deliberately remained closed to protect their ancient traditions even though government-approved tours are possible.
 Despite being a developing nation, the number of tourists entering the country is controlled by high costs.
-The government has set a high season cost from US$250 per person per day, and this is to discourage mass tourism, which could influence their youths away from their traditions.
+The government has set a high season cost of US$250 per person per day, and this is to discourage mass tourism, which could influence their youths away from their traditions.
 Bhutan has been off the backpackers’ list because of the high cost.

 Where Is Bhutan?

-Bhutan is in the Eastern Himalayas and is a small nation that is sandwiched between India and Tibet.
+Bhutan is in the Eastern Himalayas and is a small nation sandwiched between India and Tibet.
 It is east of Nepal and north of Bangladesh.
 It is a member country of the South Asian Association for Regional Corporation (SAARC).